simbake/web_search/README.md

 No longer maintained.
-I no longer have hardware to run language models, someone else should fork and continue development.
+I no longer have GPU to run language models, someone else should fork and continue development.
 # web_search
  Web search extension for [text-generation-webui](https://github.com/oobabooga/text-generation-webui)